Hey, I think I got an idea on how to get Obama to go to Germany.

 The White House knew he ran a lousy campaign.

-CNN, Jeffrey Tubin.
+CNN, Jeffrey Toobin.

-The question is are Virginia voters, were they more excited by Barack Obama or Craig Deeds?
+The question is, are Virginia voters, were they more excited by Barack Obama or Craig Deeds?

 That's a pretty easy question and a pretty easy answer.